faenrandir/a_careful_examination/documents/my_journey/brief_sketch_of_my_journey.md

 [^nofearinvestigation]: I followed after the thinking of Elder George A. Smith:

     > If a faith will not bear to be investigated, if its preachers and professors are afraid to have it examined; their foundation must be very weak.
-(Journal of Discources v 14, p.
+(Journal of Discourses v 14, p.
 216)

 [^differentinterpretations]:  I freely acknowledge that a person, given different presuppositions based on their experience and values, may examine the same evidence and arrive at somewhat different conclusions from me.
 However, I do not believe that a person can carefully examine alternative models and come away thinking that those who decide these alternative models fit the data better are merely lazy, wanting to sin, etc.---the alternative models fit the data extremely well from any perspective, "faithful" or not.